Skip to main content

 The Dissertation Examination Committee will consist of the student’s advisor and at least two other members.
 At least three members of the committee must be members of the Department of Organismic and Evolutionary Biology.
 Additional members affiliated with other departments or institutions may be added by the advisor.
 As with the DAC, the committee chair must be an OEB faculty member who is not the student's advisor.
 The overall composition of the committee must be approved by the DGS.

 If possible, students should schedule their last DAC meeting one to three months before their dissertation defense.
 At this time, they should review the dissertation thoroughly, allowing committee members to identify issues that should be rectified prior to the presentation of the dissertation.
-Holding such a DAC meeting is the best way to ensure that problems are identified prior to the defense, thus minimizing the chance that the committee will require substantial additional work that may delay awarding of the degree.
+Holding such a DAC meeting is the best way to ensure that problems are identified prior to the defense, thus minimizing the likelihood that the committee will require substantial additional work that may delay awarding of the degree.

 5. Filing the Dissertation